 Accessing Android SQLite Databases from IntelliJ IDEA

 If your application uses an Android SQLite database, you can access this database right from IntelliJ IDEA through a data source of the Android SQLite type.
-For more information about IntelliJ IDEA data sources, see Data Sources.
+For more information about IntelliJ IDEA data sources, see Managing Data Sources.

 Creating an Android SQLite data source